Intellectual Property & Technology: 2023 Year in Review

 - Craig Subocz – One to Watch: Information Technology Law & Intellectual Property Law

-Tim O’Callaghan is recognised in the area of Intellectual Property / Technology, Media & Telecommunications, Adelaide
+In the 2023 rankings for Doyle’s Guide, Tim O’Callaghan was recognised in the area of Intellectual Property / Technology, Media & Telecommunications in South Australia.